-However, both the capital and the MREL requirements, the own funds and the eligible liabilities available for MREL purposes are subject to interpretation and change and, therefore, no assurance can be given that the Group's interpretation is the appropriate one or that the Bank and/or the Group will not be subject to more stringent requirements at any future time.
-Likewise, no assurance can be given that the Bank and/or the Group will be able to fulfil whatever future requirements may be imposed, even if such requirements were to be equal or lower than those currently in force.
-There can also be no assurances as to the ability of the Bank and/or the Group to comply with any capital target announced to the market at any given time, which could be adversely perceived by investors and/or supervisors, who could interpret that a lack of capital-generating capacity for the Bank and/or the Group exists or that the capital structure has deteriorated, either of which could adversely affect the market value or behaviour of securities issued by the Bank and/or the Group (and, in particular, of the Preferred Securities and any of its other capital instruments and eligible liabilities) and, therefore, lead to the implementation of new recommendations or requirements regarding "Pillar 2" or (should the Relevant Spanish Resolution Authority interpret that obstacles may exist for the viability of the resolution of the Bank and/or the Group) MREL.
-Further, the Bank and/or the Group may report amounts different from consensus estimates, as occurred with respect to the CET1 ratios of the Bank and the Group as of 31st December, 2021, which may also affect market perceptions of the Bank and the Group.
+While the Group believes that it meets its current requirements (as applicable to the Bank and the Group as a whole, respectively), the capital requirements, the MREL requirement and the calculation of the own funds and the eligible liabilities available for MREL purposes are subject to interpretation and change and, therefore, no assurance can be given that the Group's interpretation is the appropriate one or that the Bank and/or the Group will not be subject to more stringent requirements at any future time.
+Likewise, no assurance can be given that the Bank and/or the Group will be able to fulfil whatever future requirements may be imposed, even if such requirements were to be equal or lower than those currently in force, or that the Bank and/or the Group will be able to comply with any capital target that may have been announced to the market.
+Any such failure could be adversely perceived by investors and/or supervisors, who could interpret that a lack of capital-generating capacity for the Bank and/or the Group exists or that the capital structure has deteriorated, either of which could adversely affect the market value or behaviour of securities issued by the Bank and/or the Group (and, in particular, of the Preferred Securities and any of its other capital instruments and eligible liabilities).
+Further, the Bank and/or the Group may report amounts different from consensus estimates, which may also affect market perceptions of the Bank and the Group.